hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 If the
 configuration on the active instance changes, you should [create a snapshot](https://www.terraform.io/docs/enterprise/private/automated-recovery.html#1-configure-snapshots) via the
-UI or CLI and recover this to the standby instance in order for both instances to use the same configuration.
+UI or CLI and recover this to the standby instance so that both instances use the same configuration.

 ##### PostgreSQL Database